Overview of different types of -ware

 Trojan horses are the most common form of malware.
 As you know from the legend of the Trojan horse, it is a war trap disguised as a gift.
 The principle of cyber security is exactly the same - hence the familiar name.
 It is malicious software disguised as good or harmless data and programs.
 And this is exactly how they can sneak onto your computer; if you think they are legitimate programs you are downloading, for example, or programs attached to emails you receive and click on.

 We have created a detailed guide on how to remove Trojan horses if you find yourself in a situation where they have been installed on your computer - because Trojan horses need to be actively installed by the user, unlike normal computer viruses.
+To better understand how threats like Trojan horses impact application software, you can learn more in our guide on what is a Trojan.

 Computer viruses can, unlike Trojan horses, spread on your computer as soon as they enter the system, just like common viruses we know from colds and other illnesses.